 President and CEO

 Maryam Elahi is President and CEO of the Community Foundation of Eastern Connecticut.
-For more than 25 years, she has served in positions of leadership in the international human rights community as an advocate, teacher, and grant-maker.
+Prior to joining the Foundation in 2013 and for more than 25 years, she served in positions of leadership in the international human rights community as an advocate, teacher, and grant-maker.

 Maryam is a graduate of the Fletcher School of Law and Diplomacy at Tufts University, Boston College Law School, and Williams College.
-She is a member and the former chair of the International Human Rights Committee of the American Bar Association and has served on numerous boards including the Women's Commission for Refugee Women and Children, Center for Justice and Accountability, and ACLU of CT.
 She currently serves on the boards of the Connecticut Public Broadcasting Network and the Connecticut Council on Philanthropy.
+She was a former chair of the International Human Rights Committee of the American Bar Association and has served on numerous boards including the Women's Commission for Refugee Women and Children, Center for Justice and Accountability, and ACLU of CT.

 Maryam is a member of the District of Columbia and Massachusetts Bar.
 She moved to Connecticut in 1997 and lives in Old Saybrook.